Madea's Witness Protection: Plot

-George Needleman (Eugene Levy) is a nerdy, high level CFO in New York City who lives with his second wife Kate (Denise Richards), his mother Barbara (Doris Roberts), his troubled youth daughter Cindy (Danielle Campbell) from an earlier marriage, and his son Howie (Devan Leos) in nearby suburban Connecticut.
-He promises Howie that he will take him to his Saturday afternoon baseball game after he gets back from the office.
-He gets to his office at Lockwise Industries and arrives to a harrowing scene; his co-workers are shredding documents and are in a state of chaos.
-He sees his boss Walter (Tom Arnold) who informs him that his company is a Ponzi scheme run by the Malone crime family.
-Walter pins the blame on George for spearheading the scheme and laundering funds before sneaking out.
+Good-natured but clueless, nerdy George Needleman (Eugene Levy) is the CFO of Lockwise Industries in New York City.
+He lives in nearby Connecticut with his second wife Kate (Denise Richards), mother Barbara (Doris Roberts), troubled teenage daughter from an earlier marriage Cindy (Danielle Campbell), and pre-teen son Howie (Devan Leos).
+One day, George arrives at work, only to discover a shocking scene: his co-workers frantically shredding documents.
+His boss, Walter (Tom Arnold), reveals that the entire company is a Ponzi scheme run by the Malone crime family.
+Walter falsely pins the blame on George for orchestrating the scam before making his escape.

-Meanwhile at Atlanta's District Attorney Office, Brian Simmons (Tyler Perry) and his boss Lucas (Jeff Joslin) have researched the Malone crime family's activities.
-With Walter having taken a private jet to Europe with a chance that he'll fight extradition, their best bet is to get George to testify against the Malone crime family.
-The FBI picks up George's family and places into a witness protection program.
-The program has Brian relocating them to a refuge where the Malone crime family's will not think to look for them: Madea and Joe's house in Georgia.
+In Atlanta, Brian Simmons (Tyler Perry) and his boss Lucas (Jeff Joslin) have been following the Malones' illegal activities.
+With Walter having flown to Europe in the hopes of fighting extradition, they determine that their best bet is to convince George to testify against the Malones.
+The FBI 'arrests' George, placing him and his dysfunctional family into a witness protection program.
+Brian then relocates the Needlemans to a secure location: Madea and Joe's house in Georgia.

-Meanwhile, Jake Nelson (Romeo Miller) – whose elderly, failing father (John Amos) is a church pastor who has put him in charge of the church's mortgage fund – stages a robbery against Madea (Tyler Perry) which is unsuccessful.
+Meanwhile, Jake Nelson (Romeo Miller) – whose elderly, failing father (John Amos) is a church pastor who has put him in charge of the church's mortgage fund – stages a robbery against Madea (Perry) which is unsuccessful.
 Jake, who has a criminal past but whose father trusts that he has turned over a new leaf, is trying to recover church funds that he has invested in Lockwise Industries without his father's knowledge or consent only to lose the entire investment in the Ponzi scheme.

-The Needlemans' first meeting with Madea and Joe (Tyler Perry) is awkward and bodes poorly for how everyone will get along as Madea coves up their appearance at her house to her neighbor Hattie (Marla Gibbs).
+The Needlemans' first meeting with Madea and Joe (Perry) is awkward, and bodes poorly for how everyone will get along as Madea coves up their appearance at her house to her neighbor Hattie (Marla Gibbs).
 Over time, Madea helps Kate and Cindy relate better to each other and to other family members, while Joe and Kate help George become more confident, more in touch with his surroundings and people around him, and more effective in channeling his emotions.
 Barbara displays dual sensibilities about "colored people".
 On one hand, she mistakes Madea for a domestic named Sadie, treats "Sadie" imperiously, and threatens to get her fired.
 On the other hand, she recognizes Joe as a man she slept with years ago (and George's biological father), and relates to him seductively.
 She also enjoys Negro spirituals and repeatedly asks to be taken to the African American church down the street from Madea's house.